ErikVini/specz_compilation/README.md

 ## Known issues

 Some redshifts are duplicated even after the previous duplicate removal procedure.
 This is more common for extended objects (such as big galaxies in nearby clusters).
 This happens because, although the measurements lie inside a 2 arcsecond radius, they differ by more than 0.002 in z, thus they are not detected as duplicated and are not removed.

+The HEASARC table descriptions are incomplete.
+There seems to be a limit to how many characters are returned, so the text is cut.

 ## The final catalogue